PasiniSamuele/Robust-Attack-Detectors-LLM/README.md

 ### Scripts

 #### Generation and Evaluation of Functions
-This is the main script used to sequentially generating and evaluating the Generated Functions Runs is `generation_test_pipeline.py`.
+The main script used to sequentially generating and evaluating the Generated Functions Runs is `generation_test_pipeline.py`.
 Because of the large number of parameters, it could be hard to manage this script.
-Inside the `notebooks` folder, there are the notebooks `create_xss_command.ipynb` and `create_sqli_command.ipynb` that you can use to build the correct pipeline command to be used respectively for XSS Detection and SQLi Detection, playing easily with all the possible parameters.
+Inside the `notebooks` folder, there are the notebooks `create_xss_command.ipynb` and `create_sqli_command.ipynb` that you can use to build the correct pipeline commands to be used respectively for XSS Detection and SQLi Detection, playing easily with all the possible parameters.
 Here it is reported of a command generated to call this script.
 ```
 python src/generation_test_pipeline.py --model_name gpt-4-1106-preview --temperature 1.0 --task data/tasks/detect_xss_simple_prompt.txt